A website without persuasive copywriting is just a brochure that eats your marketing budget.

 1. Can I just hire freelance writers for cheap blog posts?

-Yes—but you’ll likely get generic articles that don’t improve rankings or sales.
-Strategic SEO blog post writing focuses on organic keywords, search engine optimization, and actual conversion.
+Yes, but you’ll likely get generic articles that don’t improve rankings or sales.
+Strategic SEO blog post writing focuses on organic keywords, SEO, and actual conversion.

 2. How do I know if I need a website content overhaul?